 As she was preparing to graduate from Downey High School in 2020, Yesenia Gutierrez did a lot of research about career options.
 She knew that pursuing post-secondary education was necessary for a good career, but she wasn’t exactly sure what her future might look like.

 “I watched a lot of informational videos and I read a ton of information online,” Yesenia said.
-“I became really interested in a dental assistant career from that.
+“I became really interested in becoming a dental assistant after that.
 I remember seeing a ‘day in the life’ video for dental assisting, and then I knew that was right for me.”

 She had always enjoyed visits to the dentist in her youth and had recently gotten braces as part of an orthodontic treatment, during which she enjoyed the interaction with the dental staff.
 Those positive experiences helped to influence her decision to pursue a dental career.